vladigleba/vladigleba.github.io/posts/prophecy/manner.md

 > And when he had spoken these things, while they beheld, he was taken up; and a cloud received him out of their sight.
 And while they looked stedfastly toward heaven as he went up, behold, two men stood by them in white apparel; which also said, Ye men of Galilee, why stand ye gazing up into heaven? this same Jesus, which is taken up from you into heaven, *shall so come in like manner as ye have seen him go into heaven*.
 {% ct 'Acts 1:9-11' %}

 Jesus will return in a visible, bodily, and personal manner, just as He left.
-In other words, He will come literally--in a body of flesh and bones.
+In other words, He will come literally—in a body of flesh and bones.

 ## Will it be possible to miss His coming?